LINWEN607/congregate/docs/direct-transfer-api.md

-# Migrating data via Direct Transfer
+# Migrating data via Direct Transfer - Setup

 [Direct Transfer](https://docs.gitlab.com/ee/api/bulk_imports.html) is the new standard for importing GitLab data into another GitLab instance.
 Congregate can utilize Direct Transfer to handle a large portion of the import process.
 Once groups and projects have been imported to GitLab via Direct Transfer, Congregate will run its own post-migration tasks to import additional components of a GitLab project or group that is excluded from Direct Transfer.